 Gans gathered images with the assistance of event photographers Jill Gibson and Henry Diltz.

-The aggregation of sound, images and all the eye-witness and ear-witness accounts of this epochal event underscored its signigicance in rock history, and inspired the producers and participants to redouble their efforts to create the best possible audio documentary and feast of vintage visuals.
+The aggregation of sound, images and all the eye-witness and ear-witness accounts of this epochal event underscored its significance in rock history, and inspired the producers and participants to redouble their efforts to create the best possible audio documentary and feast of vintage visuals.

 The project took most of 1992.
-Sometime during the late summer, a national PR director job came up at Rhino and the company hired Peeples, contingent on his finishing up the Montery project first.
+Sometime during the late summer, a national PR director job came up at Rhino and the company hired Peeples, contingent on his finishing up the Monterey project first.

 The printers ripped the camera-ready pages from the Gans’ and Peeples’ grip after they made the final round of corrections very late on deadline evening, just in time to go to print without breaking the budget or blowing the late-October release date.